Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Tools Used

-- Grab your trusty spudger and gently lift up the upper antenna press connector, then disconnect it from the motherboard.
-Take your time, no rush!
+- Grab your trusty spudger and gently pop up the front camera’s press connector from the motherboard.
+No heavy lifting required!

 Tools Used